Dramatic Increase in Suicide Rates

 For individuals who do not respond to the antidepressants, there are alternative methods that may help.
 One very promising depression treatment is transcranial magnetic stimulation (TMS), which uses magnetic pulses that deliver electrical currents directly to the brain region that regulates mood, stimulating the sluggish brain cells.
 Regardless of which treatment approach is taken, the bottom line is that depression, and subsequent suicides, are rising at alarming rates and obtaining depression treatment offers new hope.

-The Treatment Specialist can be your greatest resource when you or your loved one is suffering from the debilitating effects of depression and are showing suicide warning signs.
+The Treatment Specialist will connect you to a treatment center can be your greatest resource when you or your loved one is suffering from the debilitating effects of depression and are showing suicidal behavioral and warning signs.
 These highly trained specialists will swiftly assess the needs of the individual using a free assessment tool, and then guide you or the family member, at no charge, to the best depression treatment program for your particular needs.
-The Treatment Specialist will also conduct a free insurance review to inform you of your health plan’s mental health benefits.
-For immediate assistance getting help for major depression, please contact The Treatment Specialist today at (866) 644-7911.
+A Treatment Specialist will also conduct a free insurance review to inform you of your health plan’s mental health benefits.
+For immediate assistance getting help for severe and major depression, please contact for help at (866) 644-7911.